Alanoudv/Alanoudv/README.md

-# GitHub Action for generating a contribution graph with a snake eating your contributions.
 name: Generate Snake

-# Controls when the action will run.
 on:
   schedule:
       # every 12 hours
     - cron: "0 */12 * * *"

-  # This command allows us to run the Action automatically from the Actions tab.
   workflow_dispatch:

   # Also run on every push on the master branch